-The Duke of Edinburgh joined the Royal Navy in 1939, though admitted his uncle, Lord Mountbatten, played a part in that choice, with Philip also considering joining the Royal Air Force.
+The previous Duke of Edinburgh, a Royal title now held by his son Prince Edward, joined the Royal Navy in 1939, although admitted his uncle, Lord Mountbatten, played a part in that choice, with Philip also considering joining the Royal Air Force.

 "I think, left to my own devices I think I probably would've signed up for the Navy," he said in a 1995 interview with Richard Astbury.

 - Prince Philip obituary: From Royal exile to the Duke of Edinburgh